Nigerian-made innovation

 How is the company planning to tap into the Nigerian power sector?

 We are analysing the prospect of involvement in the renewables domain.
-We want to bring an innovative approach by sourcing most of the necessary materials needed for equipment in Nigeria without relying on the export market.
-We’ve already started identifying a team, and we hope to have this new group operational by 2023.
+We want to bring an innovative approach by sourcing most of the materials needed for equipment in Nigeria without relying on the export market.
+We’ve already started identifying a team, and we hope to have this new group operational in late 2023.
 A possible approach could be to provide renewable energy solutions for FPSOs.

 What is SpringRock Group’s value proposition?